bossplug/bossplug-app/README.md

 -Transfer
 *

 -Settings  (also accessible from home)
 * Lets you edit the 'active token' address - the primary token the wallet uses

-## Vault File Storage
+## TODO
-where ?
+1. A little storage file that stores settings:
+  - token address to use
+  - web3 interface path